jordan ‘98.

 until he tore his achilles.

-but that ;ast-second game one shot?
+but that last-second game one shot?

-(the crowd goes silent)
+(crowd goes silent)

 —good.